PPML/tabby2/utilities/inst/md/readmore.md

 control activities ("Modelled Scenarios").

-*Download:* clicking on a button initiates download of the visualization itself (.png, .pdf, .pptx) or the estimates underlying the visualization (.csv, .xlsx).
+*Download:* clicking on a button initiates download of the visualization itself (.png, .pdf, .pptx format) or the estimates underlying the visualization (.csv, .xlsx format).

 #### Modelled Outcomes – Comparison to Recent Data